znsio/specmatic-documentation/documentation/authoring_contracts.md

     And response-body (ResponseBody)
   ```

-Now with this contract, even if the actual response had those headers, Qontract will in future not concern itself with the unknown headers.
+Now with this contract, even if the actual response had those headers, Specmatic will in future not concern itself with the unknown headers.